 6. Skin or artificial skin?

 This question has been discussed widely in the past 10 years.
 Opinions tend to go there or there without any obvious advantage to either way.
 Each skin has it’s pros and cons.
 Real skin: Great sound, wears with time, can also change in humidity or extreme weather conditions.
 Plastic skin: Can sound a bit metallic at first, survives better without the need to be replaced.

 The bridge is the base of the Kanun.
 Make sure the bridge is aligned straight with the strings.
 The best bridges for kanun are made of maple, with ebony wood piece on the top.
-This allows the strings to be cut on a sharp high density material, which will give good punch to the sound.
+This allows the strings to be cut on a sharp high-density material, which will give a good punch to the sound.

 The kanun is a rather complicated instrument.
 Unwanted sounds can come from many parts of the instrument.
 Make sure by testing each lever that the sound is good without any surprises.
 When buying online, make sure to buy from a reliable source, make sure they test the Kanun thoroughly.

 The plectrum has a vast effect on the sound.
-For the best results, use turtle shell pick.
+For the best results, use the turtle shell pick.
 It has been used for centuries with great success.
 However, some plastic picks also do the job.
-Although there is not replacement for the real thing.
+Although there is no replacement for the real thing.

 10. The case

-After you have found your instrument, which have probably took some good amount of money to buy, make sure it is safe.
-The kanun is a fragile instrument, it can easily brake on various points.
+After you have found your instrument, which has probably taken some good amount of money to buy, make sure it is safe.
+The kanun is a fragile instrument, it can easily break on various points.
 Make sure you get your kanun with a good hard case, to make sure where ever you – it is safe and sound.